openafs-contrib/openafs-robotest/README.md

 Run the `afs-robotest` tool to set the configuration before running the setup and tests.

+First initialize the afs-robotest directory with:

+    $ ./afs-robotest init

+This will create a default configuration file and empty log files for the setup and teardown.

 To show the current configuration:

     $ ./afs-robotest config list